abach42/superhero/README.md

 `.bin/start.sh`

-This will make an image of project, start a docker network, initialize a postgre database and provide localhost, TLS at port 8443.
+This will make an image of project, start a docker network, initialize a postgres database and provide localhost, TLS at port 8443.

 * Use some rest client: `GET https://localhost:8443/api/v1/superheros/ HTTP/1.1` (Please use JWT).